 DIY Wind Turbine: The Ultimate Guide [update 2019]

-Today you’re going to learn how to build simple and cheap wind generator, fully homemade from scratch.
+Today you’re going to learn how to build simple and cheap wind turbine, fully homemade from scratch.

 Want to know the best part?